hemant4494/AI/Home.md

 ### Upcoming Events

-* "An AI Curriculum in the K12 Classroom -- Preparing Students for the Future", panel discussion at the [10th Annual ASU+GSV Summit](https://www.asugsvsummit.com) (April 8-10, 2019) in San Diego, CA.

 * "K-12 Guidelines for Artificial Intelligence: What Students Should Know", session at [ISTE 2019](https://conference.iste.org/2019/) (June 23-26, 2019, in Philadelpha, PA) Includes discussion of the AI4K12 Initiative.

 * "K-12 AI Playground", a workshop at [CSTA 2019](https://www.csteachers.org/page/2019conference), July 7-10, 2019 in Phoenix, AZ.